Clinical-Genomics/cgp-project-template/CONTRIBUTING.md

 1. In the **Owner** drop-down menu select Clinical-Genomics. ![choose owner][choose-owner]
 1. Type the name of the new repository.
 Should always start with **cpg** then project name for searchability.
 Use dashes, `-`, instead of spaces when naming. ![Name repo][name-repo]
 1. Add a short description. ![Add description][add-description]
 1. Choose repository visibility.
-Choose **public** if there is no particular reason to keep it private
+Choose **public** if there is no particular reason to keep it private. ![choose visibility][choose-visibility]
 1. Click **Create repository from template** :shipit: